a89-git/DeFooocus/readme.md

 }
 ```

-Many other keys, formats, and examples are in `Fooocus\config_modification_tutorial.txt` (this file will be generated after the first launch).
+Many other keys, formats, and examples are in `DeFooocus\config_modification_tutorial.txt` (this file will be generated after the first launch).

 Consider twice before you really change the config.
-If you find yourself breaking things, just delete `Fooocus\config.txt`.
+If you find yourself breaking things, just delete `DeFooocus\config.txt`.
 Fooocus will go back to default.

 A safer way is just to try "run_anime.bat" or "run_realistic.bat" - they should already be good enough for different tasks.